XRPLF/clio/docs/config-description.md

 - **Type**: string
 - **Default value**: `cassandra`
 - **Constraints**: The value must be one of the following: `cassandra`.
-- **Description**: Specifies the type of database to use for storing and retrieving data needed by the Clio server.
-Only `Cassandra` is currently allowed.
+- **Description**: Specifies the type of database used for storing and retrieving data required by the Clio server.
+Both ScyllaDB and Cassandra can serve as backends for Clio; however, this value must be set to `cassandra`.

 ### database.cassandra.contact_points